Almonds (1 Almond), Walnuts (1 Nut) and Apples (1 Medium (2 3/4 Inches Dia) (Approx 3 Per Lb))

 How to consume Almonds, Apples, Walnuts without glucose spikes

-Include non-starchy vegetables like spinach, kale, or broccoli in your meals.
-These are low in carbohydrates and can help moderate blood sugar spikes.
+Include non-starchy vegetables such as spinach, kale, or broccoli.
+These are high in fiber and can help moderate blood sugar spikes.

 Stay Hydrated